Philippe Henriot

-Philippe Henriot (7 January 1889 – 28 June 1944) was a French poet, journalist, politician, and Nazi collaborator who served as Secretary of State for Information and Propaganda for Vichy France.
+Philippe Henriot (/ɒ̃ˈriːoʊ/ ahn-REE-oh, /fr/; 7 January 1889 – 28 June 1944) was a French poet, journalist, politician, and Nazi collaborator who served as Secretary of State for Information and Propaganda for Vichy France.
 He was also a member of the Chamber of Deputies from 1932 to 1942, representing Gironde.
 Henriot was known for his influential speeches in support of collaborationism, which eventually led to his 1944 assassination by the French Resistance.

 Career

 Philippe Henriot, a devout Roman Catholic, and poet who had written several books of poetry during the early 1920s, became politically active during the Republican Federation, and was elected to the Third Republic's Chamber of Deputies for the Gironde department in 1932 and 1936.
 He became "a committed member of the Catholic nationalist right".
 By the mid-1930s his anti-republican prejudices made him a natural opponent of the Popular Front and his speeches showed him to be anti-communist, antisemitic, anti-Freemasonry, and against the parliamentary system.
 In 1936 General de Castelnau, the aristocratic leader of the National Catholic Federation, described Henriot as "an ardent defender of religion, the family and society."
 At the beginning of World War II, he was strongly anti-German.
 However, in 1941 Henriot began to support Nazi Germany after it invaded the Soviet Union in Operation Barbarossa, as he hoped for the defeat of communism, believing that Bolshevism was the enemy of Christianity.